bhrijalpatel/portal/docs/TRPC_IMPLEMENTATION_GUIDE.md

 export function requirePermission(
   hasPermission: boolean,
-  message = "You don't have permission to perform this action" ): void {
+  message = "You don't have permission to perform this action", ): void {
   if (!hasPermission) {
     throw new TRPCError({